thesis/hubot-chat-testing/README.md

     .user('user').messagesBot('a very intriguing message', 400) // only this request will wait 400 ms for an answer
 ```

+This functionality is useful when you are not mocking your bot's functionality and instead it calls some HTTP requests.
+More information can be found [under the docs for hubot-test-helper](https://github.com/mtsmfm/hubot-test-helper#manual-delay).

+##### Setting content and adding assertions for the bot's brain

 If you want to set the robot's brain before committing to the test case, just user below example:
 ```javascript
     chat.when('user is asking the bot to forget the value of the remembered variable')